 Scrappers Angie and Ruggy have been sent by their operator to a location deep within The Lost.
 This is no ordinary Scrapper mission.
 The two came across a crashed starship.
 Is it one of the deadly Harvesters or something else entirely?

 Scrappers Part II continues August’s flash fiction that brings readers into a continuation of a sci-fi horror universe.
 Enjoy the story in written word, audio, artwork and soundscape.

 Flames crackled.
-Gravel moved around with each step.
-My heart pounded.
-Sweat beaded up over my face.
-I kept my gaze forward, keeping a close eye on my partner, Ruggy.
-He moved closer to the flickering orange heat.
-The sun had set entirely.
-The night vision goggles we used tried to balance out the contrast of light and dark but were of little use.
-One thing was clear, the silhouette of a muscular arm reaching for the skies.
+Our boots pushed the loose gravel aside with each step.
+My heart pounded as sweat beaded on my face.
+I kept my eyes on my partner, Ruggy, who moved closer to the flickering orange heat, the only light in the night.
+The goggles tried to balance out the contrast of light and dark, but were of little use.
+One thing was clear in our view: the silhouette of that muscular arm reaching for the skies.

 The small UI chat message window at the bottom corner of the goggles lit up as Ruggy typed out a new message.

 LET’S CIRCLE AROUND.
 WE’RE HEADING STRAIGHT FOR IT, he typed.